Local

 Configuration File Structure

-The qtap-config.yaml file consists of three main sections:
+The qtap-config.yaml file consists of four main sections:

 1. Global Qtap Settings